-Macoun is a medium-sized apple, deep red over a green base.
-Many name Macoun the best tasting apple, especially fresh from the tree.
+Macoun is a medium to large-sized apple, deep red over a green base.
+Many consider Macoun the best tasting apple, especially fresh from the tree.
 Macoun has become especially esteemed by connoisseurs in the Northeast for its crispy, juicy white flesh and rich, complex flavors of strawberry and spices.
-Since they do not store well after harvest, they are in great demand when they ripen in mid-September.
+With its great flavor and distinctive boxy shape, Macoun is in great demand when it ripens in late September.

 Parentage: McIntosh x Jersey Black